paulmooreparks/Xfer/ParksComputing.Xfer.Lang/README.md

 ["abc""def""ghi"]
 ```

-## Xfer Object Model
+## XferLang Object Model

 _Coming soon..._

-## Xfer Parser
+## XferLang Parser

 _Coming soon..._

 ## Serialization

 The [serialization/deserialization class](https://github.com/paulmooreparks/Xfer/blob/master/ParksComputing.Xfer.Lang/XferConvert.cs) makes use of the [object model](https://github.com/paulmooreparks/Xfer/tree/master/ParksComputing.Xfer.Lang/Elements) to write object contents out to a stream or read object contents from a stream.
-The class is not yet thread safe, and it is not yet optimized for performance, but it's is already useful for demonstrating Xfer's capabilities.
+The class is not yet thread safe, and it is not yet optimized for performance, but it's is already useful for demonstrating XferLang's capabilities.

-## Xfer Grammar
+## XferLang Grammar

-This grammar is not 100% accurate, but it's close enough to give you an idea of how Xfer is structured.
+This grammar is not 100% accurate, but it's close enough to give you an idea of how XferLang is structured.
 It doesn't capture that the counts of opening and closing specifiers should be balanced, and it doesn't capture all the characters that are legal for `<text>` (bascially, ".*").

 This grammar is also [in the repository](xfer.bnf).